Arrested Development: Main characters

 The plot of Arrested Development revolves around the members of the Bluth family, a formerly wealthy family who continue to lead extravagant lifestyles despite their changed circumstances.
 At the center of the show is Michael Bluth (Jason Bateman), the show's straight man, who strives to do the right thing and keep his family together, despite their materialism, selfishness, and manipulative natures.
 Michael is a widowed single father.
 His teenage son, George Michael (Michael Cera), has the same qualities of decency but feels a constant pressure to live up to his father's expectations and is often reluctant to follow his father's plans.
-He battles with a crush he has on cousin Maeby, which developed from a kiss she gave him as part of a prank.
+He battles with a crush he has on cousin Mae "Maeby" Fünke (Alia Shawkat), which developed from a kiss she gave him as part of a prank.

 Michael's father, George Bluth Sr. (Jeffrey Tambor), is the patriarch of the family and a corrupt real estate developer who is arrested in the first episode.
 George goes to considerable lengths to manipulate and control his family in spite of his imprisonment, and makes numerous efforts to evade justice.
-His wife, and Michael's mother, Lucille (Jessica Walter), is ruthlessly manipulative, materialistic, and hypercritical of every member of her family, and constantly drinks alcohol.
-Her grip is tightest on her youngest son, Byron "Buster" Bluth (Tony Hale), an overeducated (yet still undereducated) mother's boy who has dependency issues and is prone to panic attacks.
+His wife, and Michael's mother, Lucille (Jessica Walter), is ruthlessly manipulative, materialistic, constantly drunk, and hypercritical of every member of her family.
+Her grip is tightest on her youngest son, Byron "Buster" Bluth (Tony Hale), who is overeducated on various random subjects but lacks emotional intelligence or common sense.
+Buster is also a mother's boy with dependency issues and is prone to panic attacks.